-As we stream our church services online, we wanted to provide you with resources that you can use to worship with your kids at home.
-We are currently holding Virtual Sunday School meetings for your children via Zoom, and we'll continue to send out their weekly lessons so that you can help them stay connected to what they've learned throughout the week!
+Each week, we want to provide you with resources that you can use to worship with your kids at home.
+Our kids are currently meeting in person for 1st hour family worship, but we'll continue to send out their weekly lessons so that you can help them stay connected to what they've learned throughout the week!

 HOW DO WE WORSHIP AT HOME?
 Family worship is as simple as gathering your family to: